AKA: Mad Love

 To be brutally honest, I’m not a fan of romance movies.
 I don’t mind movies with romantic elements in them, but the genre turns me off.
 There are several movies that aren’t charming at all.
 There are romantic movies that use what I like to call “fake optimism” with these lovey-dovey cheesy happy endings that make me sick.
 Don’t even get me started on those supernatural stories, Harlequin dreck, or those godforsaken harem anime shows.
 No…just no. Then came this little Austrian period piece…

-Now do you believe me that this is a dark movie?
-Because that suicide aspect plays a major motif.
+Now, do you believe me that this is a dark movie?
+Because the suicide aspect plays a major motif.

 Adjustable Point System

 Add 1 point if you like period pieces .

 Subtract 2-3 points if you can’t handle suicidal elements as major plot points.

 -Can be way too dark for some viewers